radiantearth/stac-spec/api-spec/filters.md

 ```

 The temporal query will be based on ISO 8601 and should support time ranges as well as equality.
 To support range
 queries, we are using a simple JSON based language.
-Ranges will be specified as an object with keys indicating the
+Ranges will be specified as an object with keys indicating the comparison to use.

 Equality is specified as `{"time": "2018-03-20T16:11:44.353Z"}`
 Before is `{"time":{"lt":"2018-03-20T16:11:44.353Z"}}`